As economic trends shift, we believe 2023 will be characterized by continued volatility and in some cases, periods of risk-on market action.

 Source – RBC Wealth Management, Bloomberg; data through 12/31/22

-The synchronised interest rate hikes implemented by many central banks in 2022 reflected a concerted effort to combat persistently high inflation.
+The synchronized interest rate hikes implemented by many central banks in 2022 reflected a concerted effort to combat persistently high inflation.
 With price impulses finally showing signs of abating and economic momentum fading, we believe that monetary policy seems to be edging closer to a turning point.

 After delivering a series of outsized rate increases last year, both the Fed and Bank of Canada have hinted at the possibility of downsizing rate moves at future policy meetings.
 For the most part, this is already embedded in market-implied projections which now anticipate policy rates in Canada and the U.S. to rise by a more modest 50 basis points over the next two quarters to reach a cycle peak of around 4.5 percent to five percent by June.